chastitywhiterose/Chad/Chad-Story.md

 Most of all, Chad loved dogs, though.
 He had a Golden Retriever that he played sports with.
-The reason that Chad loved the game of Soccer more than other sports was because it was the easiest sport for his dog to play with him.
+The reason that Chad loved the game of Soccer more than other sports was that it was the easiest sport for his dog to play with him.
 Chad loved playing with his dog more than other humans because his dog would not judge him when he missed the goal or for anything else about him.
 He always said a dog was man\'s best friend.

-As Chad cleaned the cages, Stacy, who also worked there feeding all the animals, noticed how the dogs seemed to love him.
+As Chad cleaned the cages, Stacy, who also worked there, feeding all the animals, noticed how the dogs seemed to love him.
 She decided to start a conversation.

 Stacy: The dogs seem to really like you!

-Chad: I think it\'s because I understand dogs because of my dog.
-They like to play just as much as I do.
+Chad: I think it's because I understand dogs because of my dog.
+Dogs like to play just as much as humans do.

 Stacy: What\'s your dog\'s name?